 - CBD oil.
 Unlike marijuana, CBD oil does not contain THC.
 While it has not yet been regulated by the FDA, the AVMA noted some evidence showing it may reduce anxiety.

 - Toys.
 Puzzle toys, including KONGS with peanut butter and others, can get your dog’s mind off their stressors.
+Toys can also prevent destructive behavior caused by boredom or separation anxiety.

 - Training.
 Training can help create confidence in dogs to handle stressful situations better.
+Positive reinforcement is recommended for dogs with anxiety.
+Consider clicker training with treats to reward good behavior.

 - Thundershirts.
 These heavy shirts or weighted blankets feel like a big hug.
 They are designed to reduce stress, and plenty of pet parents find them at least somewhat helpful.